 This article has links to products and services we love, which we may make commission from.

-Glasgow is the Scottish city with sass.
-Every visitor’s itinerary features the capital, Edinburgh, and rightfully so as it is beautiful and steeped in history but Glasgow is real and Glasgow is raw.
+Glasgow is a Scottish city with sass.
+Every visitor’s itinerary features the capital, Edinburgh, and rightfully so, as it is beautiful and steeped in history, but Glasgow is real, and Glasgow is raw.

-It’s the big city with contrasting neighbourhoods, deadly music and art scene and most importantly, people with banter.
+It’s a big city with contrasting neighbourhoods, deadly music and art scene, and most importantly, people with banter.

 Don’t Skip This City

-I (Gemma) moved to Scotland’s Dear Green Place at the age of 17 to attend the University of Glasgow and didn’t leave until my late 20s when I moved to the dark side, Edinburgh.
+I (Gemma) moved to Scotland’s Dear Green Place at 17 to attend the University of Glasgow and didn’t leave until my late 20s when I moved to the dark side: Edinburgh.
 I now reside in Fife.

 Glasgow’s Neighbourhoods